-A Guide to Making, Buying, and Cooking with Sauerkraut
+Your Guide to Making, Buying, and Cooking With Sauerkraut

 Love the salty tang of a good pickle?
-Give this naturally fermented, sour cabbage a try.
+Give sauerkraut (naturally fermented sour cabbage) a try.
+Here's what you need to know:

 What is Sauerkraut?

-Even though the Germans have appropriated the condiment/side dish, it was reportedly invented in China (though there, it's cured in rice wine) and brought over by Genghis Khan.
-It allowed our ancestors access to fresh veggies—and some powerful health benefits—without the convenience of modern refrigeration.
+Even though Germans are perhaps most famous for sauerkraut, it was reportedly invented in China (though there, it's cured in rice wine) and brought over by Genghis Khan.
+It allowed our ancestors access to fresh veggies — and some powerful health benefits — without the convenience of modern refrigeration.

 What Does Sauerkraut Taste Like?